jozsefsallai/go-strawpoll/README.md

 # go-strawpoll

-go-strawpoll provides an easy way to fetch and create polls from/tostrawpoll.me.
+go-strawpoll provides an easy way to fetch and create polls from/to strawpoll.me.

 ## Getting Started